marco-mart/Not-A-Team/problem.md

 ## Problem:
 The world is a scary place.
 The world is also a boring place.
 We do not have a solution for the former, but we do for the latter. *John Smith* is a 2-d platformer that is the cure.

 *John Smith* is a 2-d platformer, whose only purpose is to make you laugh and provide a fun game experience.
 Life is hard, and the world is crazy.
 (As of 02/26/2022 Russia is still at war with Ukraine.) *John Smith* is to be used as an escape into the satirical world of John Smith, a normal guy with a white-collar coporate job, who finds himself trapped in video game.
-As John Smith, you will fight enemies ranging from the IRS, to Brussels Sprouts.
+As John Smith, you will maneuver through various stages, leap from platform to platform, and fight enemies ranging from the IRS, to Brussels Sprouts.

 ### 1.2 Scope of Product

 In *John Smith*, you will play as John Smith.
 This includes being able to jump, run, wall jump, and use weapons.
 These abilities are needed to be able to get through the levels, which include: enemies, obstacles, and traps.
+The player will be able to see their lives, collectables, weapon status, and other information necessary on the screen.

 ### 1.3 Acronyms, Abbreviations, Definitions